-21.25 REPAIR AND REPLACEMENT OF ROAD AND MARINE AMENITY AREA FURNITURE
+21.25 REPAIR AND REPLACEMENT OF ROAD AND MARINE AMENITY AREA FURNITURE AND STRUCTURES

-21.25.1 Service Levels for Repair and Replacement of Road and Marine Amenity Area Furniture
+21.25.1 Service Levels for Repair and Replacement of Road and Marine Amenity Area Furniture and Structures

-Maintain barbecues, tables and seating at road amenity areas so that they are in good condition and suitable for use at all times.
+Maintain tables, seating, building structures, concrete flooring/hardstands, other furniture, and structures at road or marine amenity areas so that they are in good condition and suitable for use at all times.

-21.25.2 Repair and Replacement of Road And Marine Amenity Area Furniture Operations
+21.25.2 Repair and Replacement of Road and Marine Amenity Area Furniture and Structures Operations

-Repair or replace barbecues, tables and seating at road and marine amenity areas to comply with the service level requirements.
+Repair or replace structures, tables, and seating at road and marine amenity areas to comply with the service level requirements.

-Respond to any direction given by the Superintendent to repair or replace damaged or missing barbecues, tables and seating within 14 days.
+Respond to any direction given by the Superintendent to repair or replace damaged or missing structures, tables, and seating within 14 days.

-Repair barbecues, tables and seating where necessary, including repainting if required, to a standard of suitable functionality, appearance and safety.
+Repair structures, tables, and seating where necessary, including repainting if required, to a standard of suitable functionality, appearance, and safety.
 Obtain the advice of the Superintendent on the extent of repairs.

-Provide replacement barbecues, tables and seating of equivalent standard to existing.
+Provide replacement structures, tables, and seating of equivalent standard to existing.
 Obtain Superintendent's approval of suitable replacement prior to purchase.
 These items become the property of the Principal, once installed on site.

-Remove and dispose of existing barbecues, tables and seating damaged beyond reasonable repair to a community or council waste disposal site.
+Remove and dispose of existing structures, tables, and seating damaged beyond reasonable repair to a community or council waste disposal site.

-Secure barbecues, barbecue plates, tables and seating to deter theft.
+Secure structures, tables, and seating to deter theft.